Steve Perry (Oregon musician): Personal life

 During the Daddies' hiatus in late 2000, Perry temporarily relocated to Manhattan for the better part of two years to be closer to his family and "chill anonymously".
 Upon moving back to Eugene, Perry re-enrolled at the University of Oregon, pursuing an undergraduate degree in molecular biology, graduating in 2004 with a Bachelor of Science.
 During this time, Perry was also active singing in the glam rock band White Hot Odyssey, a side project he started with Daddies guitarist Jason Moss in 2002.
 White Hot Odyssey released a self-titled album on Jive Records in 2004 before disbanding the following year.

-Perry presently lives in Eugene with his wife Yvette and their daughter, and works in a biology laboratory.
+Perry lived in Eugene with his wife Yvette and their daughter, and works in a biology laboratory.
 In 2014, Perry publicly announced that Yvette was diagnosed with stage IV colorectal cancer at age 41; since then, he has regularly discussed her ongoing treatments through the Daddies' social media accounts, as well as promoting awareness of and organizations dedicated to colorectal cancer.
+Yvette Perry died in January, 2026.